Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 As mentioned before, a new quarter is a great time for a fresh start.
 However, it’s also a great time to reflect on what part of your process needs improvement and address any roadblocks.

 Perhaps your team needs approval from a subject matter expert before publishing content?
-If in Q2, slow review times from delayed or prevented the production of this content, this is the time to address that.
+If in Q2, slow review times from them delayed or prevented the production of this content, this is the time to address that.

 Have honest and open conversations about any issues your team experienced last quarter.
 Discussing options for what might be done to improve it is essential to making sure your new quarterly marketing strategy performs to the best of its ability.